 Whether we’re buying coffee or tipping a busker, many of us have made the jump to cashless payments, so why shouldn’t kids do the same?
-If your pocket money routine or day-to-day management of money in your family still involves lots of coins, notes and hand-written IOUs, then you may want to think about getting a contactless debit card for your kids, such as a Rooster Card.
+If your pocket money routine or day-to-day management of money in your family still involves lots of coins, notes and hand-written IOUs, then you may want to think about getting a contactless debit card for your kids, such as NatWest Rooster Money’s Rooster Card.
 However, which one should you choose?
 Is a debit card, or a prepaid debit card best?
 And how do you explain the difference to your children?
 In this post, we break it all down for you…

 What’s the difference between a debit card and a prepaid debit card?